nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * All command words are **case-sensitive** (i.e. `add` is valid and `ADD` is invalid)

-* Date parameters should be in the form of `yyyy-MM-dd`, for example `2023-10-31`
+* Date parameters should be in the form of `yyyy-MM-dd`.<br>
+  e.g. `2023-10-31` is a valid date parameter

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * For all commands except for `find`, `sort` and `listleave`, the entire employee list will be called after the command is executed **successfully**.<br>
-  e.g. if the employee list was previously filtered through the `find` or `listleave` command, the employee list panel will change to show the entire employee list.
+  e.g. if the employee list was previously filtered through the `find` or `listleave` command, the employee list panel will change to show the entire employee list once another command (excluding `find`, `sort` or `listleave`) is run successfully.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+## General Commands

+This section contains commands that are not related to any specific feature in HouR.

 ### Viewing help : `help`